“What so proudly we”…HELL NO!

 I am angry, embarrassed, frustrated and scared, but proud?
 It’s not an adjective I would use to describe how I feel about my country right now.
 Not at all!

 I can remember the day when my feelings began to change.
 It was on my 57th birthday, January 20th, 2017, 165 days ago, (http://howlonghasdonaldtrumpbeenpresident.com to be exact, though it feels as though it’s been years).
-On that day, the nation threw me a huge party and I came dressed in black.
+On my birthday that year, the nation threw a huge party and I came dressed in black.

-I felt both scared and worried on that birthday.
-At that time though, I did not know that I really did not need to feel that way.
+I was both scared and worried on that day.
+I did not know that I really did not need to feel that way though.
 What I needed to feel, what every American needed to feel, was terrified!
 Our country was taking a huge turn in a really, really bad direction.
-Something I loved was dying.
+Something I really loved was dying, no, not just dying.
+It was being murdered!

 Each day in the paper, there is a new scandal, a derogatory tweet, a bullying, a fight or a shooting.
 Terrorists are not the biggest threat to this country.
 It is our president and others that are blindly following his lead.
 “We have met the enemy and he is us.”(Walt Kelly).